Approaching the Job Market

 Are you getting ready to go on the academic job market?
 The CTL offers a number of ways to help graduate students effectively develop their teaching and provide evidence of their teaching experience in applications and interviews.
 As you get ready to go on the market, take advantage of programming and services to refine your teaching portfolio, teaching statement, diversity statement, syllabi, and other evidence of the teaching skills you’ve developed at Columbia.

 Sign up for the CTL email list so you’re always in the loop about professional development opportunities.

 Teaching Development Program

 CTL’s Teaching Development Program (TDP) helps you to cultivate, document, and articulate your teaching development across the arc of your graduate school career.
 Graduate students can participate in the TDP program on either of two tracks: Foundational or Advanced.
-Completion of a TDP track earns a letter outlining track competencies and certifying completion from the CTL, and is noted on Columbia transcripts for doctoral students in Arts and Sciences, SEAS, Mailman, as well as masters students in the School of the Arts.
+Completion of a TDP track earns a letter outlining track competencies and certifying completion from the CTL, and is noted on Columbia transcripts for doctoral students in Arts and Sciences, SEAS, Mailman, and Nursing, as well as masters students in the School of the Arts.
 Advanced Track participants build digital teaching portfolios on a WordPress platform supported by CTL and Columbia University Libraries.
 Learn more.

 Intro to the Teaching Portfolio